ska-telescope/ska-integration-test-harness/docs/src/ith_as_a_platform.rst

   subscriptions and the events resets are done automatically, as well as the memorisation of the LRC ID.

+**Do you want to try this approach?**
+Here some suggestions for further readings:

+- :py:class:`~ska_integration_test_harness.extensions.actions.TangoLRCAction`
+  to learn more about the action API
+- :py:mod:`~ska_integration_test_harness.core.assertions`
+  to learn more about the class you will use to define the pre and post conditions (which are the existing ones, where to start to create new ones)

 Usage Example 2 (intermediate): Custom action
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^